El Chapo, the fashionista?

 The convicted drug lord and his wife have stylish future plans: Creating clothing with the brand name “El Chapo.”

-The New York Daily News reports that 61-year-old Joaquin Guzman Loera and his 29-year-old wife, Emma Coronel Aispuro, are working together on the project.
+The New York Daily News reports that 61-year-old Joaquin Guzman and his 29-year-old wife, Emma Coronel Aispuro, are working together on the project.

 She tells the newspaper that his signature would be part of the brand logo.
 And there’s already an official website.